wbeuil/wait-for-deployment/README.md

-# wait-for-deployment
+# Wait For GitHub Deployment

-Github action that waits for a deployment
+Wait for a GitHub deployment to complete and get its url